Family Advocacy & Support

 A web site combining several state agencies, private businesses, and lending programs along with individuals that are listing items for sale, giveaway, demonstration, or loan.
 Each agency, business, or program will have their own criteria for selling or lending their equipment.
 If you have any questions, please contact the specified person for that item.

 South Dakota Relay Service

 Relay SD Telecommunication Relay Service is a free service that provides telephone access to people who are deaf, hard of hearing, deaf-blind, and speech disabled.
 This services allows text-telephone (TTY) users to communicate with standard telephone users through specialty training Relay Communications Assistant (CA).
 All services are available in Spanish.

 Advanced Special Needs Childcare Assistance, Childcare Services, SD Department of Social Services

-This program helps eligible families maintain employment when there are challenges in obtaining quality, affordable, child care for their child (under age 19) with special needs.
-These families often do not meet eligibility requirements of the regular child care assistance program.
-A limited number of slots are available statewide at any one time; eligible families will be place on a waiting list until an opening occurs.
+This program helps eligible families maintain employment when there are challenges in obtaining quality, affordable, childcare for their child (under age 19) with special needs.
+These families often do not meet eligibility requirements of the regular childcare assistance program.
+A limited number of slots are available statewide at any one time; eligible families will be placed on a waiting list until an opening occurs.